 |One-time fees and fixed fees||Very Good||6|

 360 Painting has very reasonable fees attached to gross sales.
 Their fixed cost is in line with what most franchisors are factoring in.
-The territory size is good (300,000), but the training was short, with no on-site training included.
+The territory size is reasonable (300,000), but the training was short, with no on-site training.

 Five Star will have the highest startup cost because they give the highest allowances for several categories.
 If you reduce the allowances to what other franchises are factoring, they fall into the middle of the pack.